cashubtc/awesome-cashu/README.md

 - [Cashu Monopoly](https://github.com/bTCpy/monopoly/) is classic Monopoly, but the money is real Bitcoin.
 Buy in with Lightning, pot held in a Cashu wallet, winner takes the sats.
 - [Cashu Pay Server](https://github.com/jooray/cashupayserver) accepts Bitcoin Lightning payments without running a full BTCPay Server instance.
 [Site](https://cashupayserver.org)
 - [CashuProjects](https://github.com/CashuProjects) is a collection of TypeScript projects.
+- [CDK Spark Payment Processor](https://github.com/thesimplekid/cdk-spark-payment-processor) is a gRPC-based Lightning Network payment processor that implements the CDK payment processor protocol using the Breez SDK Spark.
 - [cashu-escrow-kit](https://github.com/f321x/cashu-escrow-kit) is an ecash escrow provider and client concept.
 - [Cashu LoRa Bridge](https://github.com/Silexperience210/cashu-lora-bridge) is a gateway server that enables offline Bitcoin transactions via LoRa radio networks.
 - [cashu.me.extension](https://github.com/Kelbie/cashu.me.extension) is a Cashu.me wrapper that allows you to use your Cashu.me ecash and manage functionality related to it including sending and receiving.
 [Chrome extension](https://chromewebstore.google.com/detail/cashume/adfafhcbnbehkgpkfgpbgagkjlddkohj) and [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/cashu-me/).